AlGepe/OmniSnippets_JS/docs/c2c/dating.rst

 The class date requires an input parameter being the Unix time corresponding to the date of interest **in miliseconds**.
 There are many ways to create and initialise and object of the class ``Date``, by far the most commonly used is: ``var date = new Date()`` where we set the time of the variable ``date`` to **now**, meaning the time at which the code was ran.

-Once we have an object like that we can obtain the corresponding month, year, day... in human readable format by using the built in *get* methods such as ``getMonth()``, ``getYeat()``... allowing for easy manipulation of dates.
+Once we have an object like that we can obtain the corresponding month, year, day... in human readable format by using the built in *get* methods such as ``getMonth()``, ``getYeat()``... as well as methods for performing mathematical operations on dates.

-A ``Date`` object has also built in methods to add, subtract and manipulate time in many different units, not just seconds.
-However, the most important thing you need to know when using dates in your calculators is how Omni Calculators understand dates and how to format them correctly.

 Dates in Omnicalculators
 ------------------------

-Dates in our beloved customJS and Omni Calculators is treated very similarly as it is in any other computer-based technology.
+Dates in our beloved customJS and Omni Calculators are treated very similarly as it is in any other computer-based technology.
 However, given that we have 3 different options for the user to input time dates into the calculator, we need to be mindful of their differences.

-The available types of time in our calculators are ``date``, ``date/time``, ``time``.
-They can be selected when editing variables under the option **Field type**, where ``default`` means it is not a date or time.
+You can select the type of date variable in the calculator under the option **Field type**.
 Each of them have a similar behaviour but use different base units.

 * ``date`` - It presents the user with a selectable calendar date without specifying the time in the day.
 The **base unit is days**.
 * ``date/time`` - It presents the user with a selectable calendar date with the ability to specify the time in the day.
 The **base unit is seconds**.